dogweather/forkful/content/en/vba/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?

-An interactive shell, or Read-Eval-Print Loop (REPL), allows users to enter commands, execute them, and see the results in real time.
-Programmers leverage REPLs for rapid prototyping, testing code snippets, or debugging in a more interactive and iterative environment, enhancing productivity and understanding of the code.

 ## How to:
 Visual Basic for Applications (VBA) itself does not natively support an interactive shell or REPL experience as seen in languages like Python or JavaScript.
 However, you can simulate this experience to a certain extent using the Immediate Window in the VBA IDE (Integrated Development Environment).

 **Accessing the Immediate Window:**